VICO-UoE/mlpractical/environment-set-up.md

 ls -a
 ```

-For the most part this will look much like any other directory, with by default there being the following three non-hidden sub-directories:
+For the most part this will look much like any other directory, with there being the following three non-hidden sub-directories:

   * `data`: Data files used in the labs and assignments.
   * `mlp`: The custom Python package we will use in this course.
   * `notebooks`: The Jupyter notebook files for each lab and coursework.

-Additionally you will have seen there exists a hidden `.git` subdirectory (on Unix systems by default files and directories prepended with a period '.' are hidden).
+Additionally there exists a hidden `.git` subdirectory (on Unix systems by default files and directories prepended with a period '.' are hidden).
 This directory contains the repository history database and various configuration files and references.
-Unless you are sure you know what you are doing you generally should not edit any of the files in this directory directly - generally most configuration options can be enacted more safely using a `git config` command.
-For instance to set the user name and email used in commits run:
+Unless you are sure you know what you are doing you generally should not edit any of the files in this directory directly.
+Generally most configuration options can be enacted more safely using a `git config` command.
+For instance to globally set the user name and email used in commits run:

 ```
 git config --global user.name "[your name]"